 “Space Architecture” discipline name / callsign evolution

-Due to the disciplinary, semantic, terminological and ontological discrepancy of the term ‘Space Architecture’, the SACoS members identified the opportunity to enhance the field of architecture and provide few options to supplement this term in the professional environment with an official term while keeping the “Space Architecture” term as a casual callsign.
+Due to the disciplinary, semantic, terminological and ontological ambiguity of the term ‘Space Architecture’, the SACoS members identified the opportunity to contribute to the discipline by providing a few replacement options as an official term for the professional environment, while keeping the “Space Architecture” term as an informal or casual callsign.

-The goal is to reduce ambiguity, and provide a precise term and definition of the architecture discipline.
+The goal is to reduce ambiguity, and provide a precise term and definition for the discipline.
 Please review and select the most suitable option for an official term and provide written explanation for your agreement or disagreement with the other terms.
-Consider term “architecture” according to currently prepared AIAA SACoS standard S-153 provided in the Appendix A of this document.
+Consider the term “architecture” according to currently prepared AIAA SACoS standard S-153 provided in the Appendix A of this document.

 Question 1 (select Agree or Disagree): Should this term (Option A - C) be used as an official name of the discipline?